 In addition to tracking the number of visitors, Google Analytics provides key insights into how your website is performing and what you can do to meet your goals.
 You can track everything from how much traffic your website is getting to where that traffic is coming from and how visitors are behaving.
 You can even monitor social media activities, track mobile app traffic, identify trends and integrate other data sources to help you make well-informed business decisions.

-Here’s how to use Google Analytics for your website.
+Here’s how to get started with Google Analytics for your business website.

 If you want to skip the details and just get started, here’s a rundown of how to set up Google Analytics on your website: